2026 Eastern Winery Exposition | Conference Program

 2026 Workshops & Conference

-The License to Steal® Wine Marketing Conference will present the full Marketing track March 25-26 as part of the EWE Conference.
-That means your EWE Conference pass will also give you access to LTS Marketing sessions.
-Separate EWE & LTS registration is not required.
+Also, the License to Steal® Wine Marketing Conference will host the full Marketing track during the EWE Conference, so your EWE pass gives you access to those sessions too.

 WORKSHOPS | TUESDAY, MARCH 24